The Global Goals

 About Dani

+I previously taught at the University of the West of England and Bath Spa University where I completed my qualification in higher education teaching in 2013.
 I work half the week at the University of Plymouth.
 My teaching enables students to apply contemporary technical skills in critical creative practice.
-I currently lead three modules.
-In the Professional Filmmaker module student filmmakers work together with partners in the third sector to make issue based non-fiction films.
+I have led three modules at Plymouth.
+In the Professional Filmmaker module student filmmakers worked together with partners in the third sector to make issue-based non-fiction films.
+These films have gone on to create impact outside of accademia.
+Students have frequently gained paid employment through their placements.
 In Screen Dialogues students apply insights from film studies to develop film practice.
 In the Experimentation module students create a portfolio of short risk-taking practice-based research pieces in preparation for their end of course short film piece.
+Students work from Professional Filmmaker has gone on to win RTS Awards in Short Form Documentary, Journalism, and Save the Planet.
 I supervise PhD students using practice-based research in filmmaking, photography, contemporary art, and socially engaged arts practice.

-My current research is concentrates on the relationships produced between place, people, and image.
+My current research is on the relationships produced between place, people, and image.
+I am finding how different sensing technologies change our understanding of places.
 This has resulted in film, located media, and augmented reality work.
-I have worked as a Government Adivsor on Place.
-I am currently collaborating in a research project at Filmuniversität Babelsberg involving approaches from cultural post-humanism in collaborative film production.
+I have worked as a Government Advisor on Place.
+I have collaborated on international research projects including at Filmuniversität Babelsberg involving approaches from cultural post-humanism in collaborative film production.
+The award winning work has been exhibited internationally.
 My writing employs the philosophy of Alfred North Whitehead in understanding how photomedia practices produce novel modes of relation.
 For example, I am currently researching how techniques such as photogrammetry and lidar afford ways of making moving image that create different understandings of place.

 I am proud to be involved in the unique filmmaking department at the University of Plymouth.